scverse/scvi-tools/docs/user_guide/models/totalvi.rst

     \end{align}

-Here :math:`\eta` is a set of parameters corresponding to inference neural networks, which we do not describe in detail here, but are described in the totalVI paper [#ref1]_. totalVI can also handle missing proteins (i.e., a dataset comprised of multiple batches, where each batch potentially has a different antibody panel, or no protein data at all).
+Here :math:`\eta` is a set of parameters corresponding to inference neural networks, which we do not describe in detail here, but are described in the totalVI paper. totalVI can also handle missing proteins (i.e., a dataset comprised of multiple batches, where each batch potentially has a different antibody panel, or no protein data at all).
 We refer the reader to the original publication for these details.